inverno-io/inverno-mods/inverno-sql-vertx/README.md

 The Inverno Vert.x SQL client module is an implementation of the SQL client API on top of the [Vert.x Reactive SQL client][vertx-sql-client].

-It provides multiple `SqlClient` implementations that wraps Vert.x SQL pooled client, pool or connection and exposes a `SqlCLient` bean created from the module's configuration and backed by a Vert.x pool.
+It provides multiple `SqlClient` implementations that wrap Vert.x SQL pooled client, pool or connection and exposes a `SqlCLient` bean created from the module's configuration and backed by a Vert.x pool.
 It can be used to execute SQL statements in an application.

 In order to use the Inverno *Vert.x SQL client* module, we need to declare a dependency in the module descriptor: